h4yn0nnym0u5e/laser-stuff/README.md

 Plays back a .ILD file using the AudioPlayILDA object.
 Outputs XYZRGBs data on channels 1-7 of a PCM3168 audio board.
 Includes ability to send commands from the serial monitor to vary the playback rate and switch to playback of a named file from a RAM buffer.

+### ILDAinfo
+Use of utility methods to get information on ILDA files, and load to memory

 ### LaserTestStallProtection
 ### LaserTestStallProtectionV2
 Demonstrate the use of the `AudioEffectProtectStall` object.
 V2 adds overall rotation, which actually defeats the protection because even when playback stops, the spot is still being rotated.